rusbomber/VictoriaLogs/docs/victorialogs/cluster.md

 ## Quick start

-The following guide covers the following topics for Linux host:
+The following guide covers the following topics for a Linux host:

-- How to download VictoriaLogs executable.
+- How to download the VictoriaLogs executable.
-- How to start VictoriaLogs cluster, which consists of two `vlstorage` nodes, a single `vlinsert` node and a single `vlselect` node running on a localhost according to [cluster architecture](https://docs.victoriametrics.com/victorialogs/cluster/#architecture).
+- How to start a VictoriaLogs cluster, which consists of two `vlstorage` nodes, a single `vlinsert` node and a single `vlselect` node running on localhost according to [cluster architecture](https://docs.victoriametrics.com/victorialogs/cluster/#architecture).
 - How to ingest logs into the cluster.
 - How to query the ingested logs.